Simple validations (built-in)

 ### Validation after each character <a href="#walidacjeproste-walidacjapokazdymznaku-validationoneverysign" id="walidacjeproste-walidacjapokazdymznaku-validationoneverysign"></a>

-In the section **Data quality** there is an option **Validation after each character (validationOnEverySign)** - allows validation (only field requiredness and mask) to be triggered on the component after each entered character.
-Default component value: "false".
+In the section **Data quality** there is an option **Validation after every character (validationOnEverySign)** - allows validation (only field requiredness and mask) to be triggered on the component after each entered character.
+The component's default value is "false".

 {% hint style="info" %}